-UX DESIGN • CONTENT DESIGN
+UX DESIGN • UX RESEARCH • CONTENT DESIGN

-Redesigning an e-commerce platform for Life Essenz (Case Study Is In Progress)
+Redesigning an e-commerce platform for Life Essenz

 As a UX Designer, I was responsible for merging e-commerce and non-profit platforms, ensuring the design not only aligned with the brand’s identity but also resonated with the target audience.
 I focused on creating strong calls to action to drive product purchases and affiliate sign-ups, while also highlighting the mission and emphasizing quality to build trust with both customers and affiliates.